cis547/cis547.github.io/_labs/lab04.markdown

 /lab4/build$ make
 ```

-The last `export` command should be run once per terminal session, in order for the correct library path to be set.
 You should now see delta under `lab4/build/`.

 The `delta` tool performs delta debugging to shrink a program input.
 To help generate program runs that pass and fail, you will use your `fuzzer`: